Jian-Zhang08/hotelprice/README.md

 # Yellowstone Hotel Price Monitor
+Booking a stay inside Yellowstone National Park is notoriously difficult.
+Standard rooms are typically fully booked 6 to 12 months in advance, leaving many travelers with no options or stuck with expensive lodging outside the park.

+However, cancellations happen frequently.
+When someone cancels their trip, a room becomes available for a short window—often just a few days or a week before the stay date.
+These "last-minute" openings are the best chance to grab a room at a fair price, but they disappear in minutes.

+Yellowstone Hotel Price Monitor automates the tedious process of refreshing booking pages.
+By checking every 30 minutes, it catches these sudden vacancies and price drops instantly, allowing you to book a prime location inside the park without the year-long wait.

 A Node.js application that monitors hotel prices at Yellowstone National Park and sends alerts when prices drop below $200.